mendix/docs/content/appstore/app-services/intelligent-document-service.md

 {{% todo %}}[update doc links on Documentation tabs for components already released ]{{% /todo %}}

-The [Intelligent Document Service](https://marketplace.mendix.com/link/component/118388) app service uses AI and OCR technologies<sup>1</sup> to extract text and key value pairs from images of documents in bulk.
+The [Intelligent Document Service](https://marketplace.mendix.com/link/component/118388) app service uses AI and OCR technologies to extract text and key value pairs from images of documents in bulk.
+For more information, see the [Technical Provider](#technical-provider) section.

 ### 1.1 Features